belkinsa/Presentations/2016/UbuntuMembershipWorkshop/Outline.md

  * Voting privileges to confirm Ubuntu Community Council nominations.
  * An UbuntuEmail email alias that forwards to your real email address.
  * An IRC Cloak on freenode.
- * The right to print BusinessCards with the Ubuntu logo, you will need to take care of the printing.
+ * The right to print Business Cards with the Ubuntu logo, you will need to take care of the printing.
  * Syndication on Planet Ubuntu of your Ubuntu blog.
  * An Ubuntu Member title at the Ubuntu Forums.
  * SFTP access to a Web-accessible directory on PeopleUbuntuCom